by Matt Slick

 The Ark of the Covenant contained the two tablets of law, known as the Ten Commandments, which God gave to Moses, Aaron's rod which budded, and a jar of manna.
 Heb.
 9:4, "having a golden altar of incense and the ark of the covenant covered on all sides with gold, in which was a golden jar holding the manna, and Aaron’s rod which budded, and the tables of the covenant."

-The Ten Commandments with the two tablets of the Law written by the finger of God that were given to Moses.
+The Ten Commandments were the two tablets of the Law written by the finger of God that were given to Moses.
 They were engraved in stone (Exodus 31:18), and they cover the laws concerning the proper worship of God and the proper conduct before people.
 They are listed in Exodus 20:2-17.

 - Exodus 25:16, "And you shall put into the ark the testimony which I shall give you."

 - Exodus 31:18, "And when He had finished speaking with him upon Mount Sinai, He gave Moses the two tablets of the testimony, tablets of stone, written by the finger of God."